pypa/cibuildwheel/docs/options.md

     archs: ["auto", "aarch64"]
     ```

-    It is generally recommmended to use the environment variable for Linux, as
+    It is generally recommmended to use the environment variable or
-    selecting archs often depends on your specific runner having qemu
+    command-line option for Linux, as selecting archs often depends
-    installed.
+    on your specific runner having qemu installed.

 ###  `CIBW_PROJECT_REQUIRES_PYTHON` {: #requires-python}